-Steinman Lofts consists of 3 separate apartment buildings located at 30-32, 34-36 and 38-40 W. King St. If police respond to an incident at the aforementioned addresses, the Lancaster Newspaper will be contacted as the owner of the property.
-Lancaster Newspaper will then contact the Director of Student Life & Housing, the Dean of Student Services and/or the Director of Facilities regarding the incident.
+Steinman Lofts consists of 3 separate apartment buildings located at 30-32, 34-36 and 38-40 W. North Market Street Apartments is one building located at 349 North Market Street.
+King St. If police or emergency personnel respond to an incident at the aforementioned addresses, the Lancaster Newspaper or Warfel Construction respectively will be contacted as the owner of the property.
+Lancaster Newspaper or Warfel Construction will then contact the Director of Student Life, the Dean of Students and/or the Director of Facilities regarding the incident.